2006

 The Department of Transportation (Department) contract files lacked basic information such as individual scoring sheets, documentation to support the award to a particular vendor based on criteria delineated in the Request for Proposal (RFP), and other decision documentation to adequately document the evaluation, selection and contracting process.
 We reviewed ten procurements awarded by the Department in FY05, totaling a maximum award amount of $45 million.
 Among the conditions noted by the auditors:

-Department had no documentation to show how this changed during contract negotiations.
+Department had no documentation to show how

-• For another procurement estimated at $1,370,000,some elements from the scope of services section of the RFP were excluded from the contract with the vendor, and no documentation existed to show why.
+• For another procurement estimated at $1,370,000, some elements from the scope of services section of the RFP were excluded from the contract with the vendor, and no documentation existed to show why.

 We recommended the Department maintain adequate supporting documentation in the procurement files.
 The Department responded by agreeing, agreeing in part, and disagreeing with various elements of the finding.
 For instance, the Department maintains that individual scoresheets were not required under the Department procedure applicable to procurements, and that use of a non-member facilitator in the selection committee process was standard.
 For all elements, the Department indicated corrective action would be taken to address the finding and recommendation.